bruceravel/demeter/documentation/Athena/import/columns.rst

 If you make a mistake and import your data as the wrong data type, you can change between any of the energy-valued (|mu| (E), normalized |mu|
-(E), XANES, or detector) record types at any time by selecting :quoted:`Change data type` from the Group menu and selecting the correct choice from the popup dialog, shown here.
+(E), XANES, or detector) record types at any time by select :menuselection:`Group --> Change data type` and selecting the correct choice from the popup dialog, shown here.
 This dialog cannot, however, be used to change |chi| (k) data to an energy-value type or vice-versa, nor to change one of the :demeter:`feff` types to a non-:demeter:`feff` type.

 :demeter:`athena` uses electron volts as its energy unit.
 It uses a simple heuristic to figure out if an input file is in eV or keV.
-In case :demeter:`athena` gets it wrong, you can specify the energy unit with the :quoted:`Energy units` menu. `Dispersive XAS <../process/pixel.html>`__, i.e. data which is a function of pixel index, requires special treatment.
+In case :demeter:`athena` gets it wrong, you can specify the energy unit with the :guilabel:`Energy units` menu. `Dispersive XAS
+<../process/pixel.html>`__, i.e. data which is a function of pixel
+index, requires special treatment.

-.. versionadded:: 0.9.20 There is now a label on the main page right next to the :quoted:`Freeze` check button which identifies the file type of the data.
+.. versionadded:: 0.9.20 There is now a label on the main page right next to the :guilabel:`Freeze` check button which identifies the file type of the data.
 You can toggle between xanes and xmu data by :kbd:`Control`-:kbd:`Alt`-:kbd:`Left` clicking on that label.